Open-air museum in Strážnice

 There is an open-air museum in the Moravian town Strážnice, which has been open since 1981.
 It shows traditional architecture and history of living styles of South-East Moravian villages of the area called Slovácko.
 The terrain of the museum was modelled and planted so that the area resembled the original locations.

-– look at the inventively woven fence and roof –
+Look at the inventively woven fence and roof and a detail of the roof taken from its downside.

 When I was watching photographs of the museum displayed on the Internet, I didn’t find them very interesting.
 The place looked still and abandoned, as if life escaped from it.
 But as one day was supposed to be cold and rainy and the museum was situated very near to the camp where we were staying, we chose visiting it on that day.
 Just as a backup option.
 Well, I found out that the real scenery looked very different to me.
 Much more interesting and kind of picturesque.